 Detail Tab: To organize the information within the detail modals, tabs were introduced.
 These enable the information to be structured and displayed as folders.

 Samples are the smallest organizational unit of this Chemotion ELN.
 They describe the physical unit of a chemical compound used for a synthesis or other projects.
 The sample is described by e.g. the molecular structure, the amount and the properties of the compound used (such as the purity).
 If a chemical compound with the same molecular structure is used several times, several samples are generated, each with the same molecular structure as a feature.

 Reactions form the core of the Chemotion ELN, as reactions can be used to plan the chemists' experiments.
 The reactions are characterized by the use (starting material, reagents) and the receipt of samples (products).

 Several samples can be arranged in wellplates so that they can be combined according to an application in biology.

 A screen is the overview of a biological experiment that is carried out with several samples (usually organized by wellplates).

-The Chemotion ELN in its first pure chemistry version included only the Elements as decribed above.
-In the meantime, a more flexible use of the Chemotion ELN allows the definition of additional elements which can be defined and added to the Chemotion ELN by the admin of each instance.
+The Chemotion ELN in its first, pure chemistry version included only the elements decribed above.
+In the meantime, a more flexible use of the Chemotion ELN allows the definition of additional elements which can then be added to the Chemotion ELN by the supervising admin.